-Gradishte beach is located 20 kilometers south of Ohrid.
-It’s actually a spot where you can kill two birds with one stone and get some pretty cool history in as well as downtime.
+Gradishte Beach is located 20 kilometers south of Ohrid.
+It’s a spot where you can kill two birds with one stone and get some pretty cool history in and downtime.
+Popular with locals and family-friendly, there are several cafes to eat at and have coffee and bathroom blocks.
 It is a MUST on your list of things to do here.
-Popular with locals and is family-friendly, there are several cafes to eat at and have coffee and bathroom blocks.

-Lagadin is a gorgeous town located at the foot of the Galicica national park, about 10km out of the city center, with one of the most beautiful beaches in Ohrid.
+Lagadin is a gorgeous town located at the foot of the Galicica National Park, about 10km from the city center, with one of the most beautiful beaches in Ohrid.

-There is also a hotel there which is a great place to stay if you don’t want to be right in the center of town – it is also called ‘Lagadin.’
-This beach is family-friendly, great for kids and lunch.
 All the beaches in Macedonia have options for sunbeds (approx. 100 denars per sunbed) and have bars with table service.
+There is also a hotel there, which is a great place to stay if you don’t want to be right in the center of town – it is also called ‘Lagadin.’
+This beach is family-friendly and great for kids and lunch.

-A tiny traditional fishing village on Lake Ohrid’s shores near the Albanian border, Trpejca has become a favored summer destination in recent years.
-In fact, it’s become so popular that locals have started calling it the “Macedonian Saint-Tropez.”
-Even though there’s only one school, one church and only a couple of stores, there are several accommodation options.
+A tiny traditional fishing village on Lake Ohrid’s shores near the Albanian border, Trpejca has recently become a favored summer destination.
+It’s become so popular that locals have started calling it the “Macedonian Saint-Tropez.”
+Even though there’s only one school, one church, and only a few stores, several accommodation options exist.